 1. What was your first job?

-10. What is your message to Africa’s aspiring business leaders and entrepreneurs?
+9. What is your message to Africa’s young aspiring business people and entrepreneurs?

 [They should] believe in themselves and believe in whatever it is they want to do.
 If you don’t do it 100% from your heart, don’t do it because you are going to give up at the first hint of problems.
 They should also be patient.
 I think they see the flashy life and they think it came yesterday from one deal; it’s accumulation and a lifetime of struggle and building to [achieve] that success.
 I think the youth don’t understand that; they think it is an overnight thing.
 It’s not a sprint, it’s a marathon.

 10. How can Africa realise its full potential?

 I think Africa should come more together and more together and not look out to the West and East.
 As Africans we can tackle our own problems and find solutions to our problems.
 I think the best people to understand our problems are ourselves.
 Cross border trader should also be encouraged.
 I think we should definitely do more business between ourselves; first option is Africa, and then we can sell to the rest of the world.